A5size/qe_lk99/README.md

 # What is this?
-This is a collection of input files for conducting band structure calculations of [LK-99](https://arxiv.org/abs/2307.12008) using Quantum Espresso.
-The calculation parameters are based on https://arxiv.org/abs/2307.16040.
-It has been tested on Ubuntu, with the machine specifications detailed below.
+This repository contains a collection of input files for conducting band structure calculations of [LK-99](https://arxiv.org/abs/2307.12008) using Quantum Espresso.
+The calculation parameters are based on those described in https://arxiv.org/abs/2307.16040.
+These files have been tested on Ubuntu, with the machine specifications detailed below.
 Please be aware that I am a novice in this field and cannot guarantee the accuracy of these calculations.

 # Install Quantum Espresso
 The following are instructions on how to install Quantum Espresso.
 Feel free to adjust them to suit your specific environment.